 1. Promotes Teamwork

-When your valuable employees need to leave the office and take care of personal business whether it be a dentist appointment or a kid’s soccer game, other members of the team can help pick up the slack, giving your employees the piece of mind that when they leave the office, things do not have to fall apart.
+When your valuable employees need to leave the office and take care of personal business whether it be a dentist appointment or a kid’s soccer game, other members of the team can help pick up the slack, giving your employees the peace of mind that when they leave the office, things do not have to fall apart.
 This promotes an “if I scratch your back, you’ll scratch mine” culture, which really allows coworkers to bond, practice loyalty; all the while the company doesn’t lose out on productivity.

 2. A Wider Pool of Talent

 Consider a candidate who surfs every morning and couldn’t begin work until 9 AM at the very earliest.
 Many companies would frown upon this, but a flexible working schedule would allow this associate to come in at the time he/she is able to.
 The reason behind it is because said company would understand that he/she will be refreshed and energized and more productive as a result.
 Not to mention his/her loyalty to the company would be unmatched that doesn’t force someone to give up an important part of their lives.

 When you limit yourself to hiring employees that can physically commute to your office (with the exception of hiring someone who’s willing to relocate), you are missing out on lots of opportunities to find qualified candidates.
 Providing the flexibility to work from home, you can hire that great engineer that lives four states away!
 Additionally, sometimes recruiters place a great emphasis on the physical attributes of an employee when they work in the office, thus limiting themselves further and losing out on opportunities to hire qualified candidates.
 You don’t have to worry about that as much when hiring and managing remote positions.